History of NAGSA

 The rain dripping from "NAGSA" represents the knowledge that our educators teach our students.

-With the water source, there is growth in the corn stalk, which is the main food source also for Native American Tribes.
+With the water source, there is growth in the corn stalk, which is also the main food source many for Native American tribes.

-The Five Corn represents the five founding schools that started NAGSA: Little Singer Community School, STAR School, Kin Lani Bordertown Dormitory, and Luepp Schools, Inc.
+The five corns represent the five founding schools of NAGSA: Little Singer Community School, Greyhills Academy High School, STAR School, Kin Lani Bordertown Dormitory, and Leupp Schools, Inc.

-The Seed represents a student that attends the schools, and how the sun, rain, and air creates a child into a successful individual, which is the corn stalk
+The seed represents a student that attends the schools, and how the sun, rain, and air grow that child into a successful individual, which is the corn stalk